ymeine/atpackager/lib/visitors/readme.md

 * `addUnpackagedDependencies`
 	* interface: [`Boolean`](http://devdocs.io/javascript/global_objects/boolean)
 	* default: `true`
-	* Whether to add missing dependencies instead of just checking for their presence.
+	* Whether to add missing dependencies or not.
 * `unpackagedDependenciesError`
 	* interface: [`Boolean`](http://devdocs.io/javascript/global_objects/boolean)
 	* default: `true`
-	* If unpackaged dependencies are not added (`addUnpackagedDependencies` is falsy), whether to log an error in case of missing dependency or not.
+	* If unpackaged dependencies are not added (`addUnpackagedDependencies` is falsy), whether to log an error with grunt in case of unpackaged dependencies or not.

 ### Ordering

 * `checkPackagesOrder`
 	* interface: [`Boolean`](http://devdocs.io/javascript/global_objects/boolean)
 	* default: `true`
-	* Whether dependencies should be included by the main build before or during the build of this output file. indeed, in some cases some will be included after, as dependencies of other output files.
+	* Whether dependencies should be forced to be included by the output file or one that has been built before - in other words to avoid it to be packaged __after__  - or not.
+Indeed, in some cases some will be included after, as dependencies of other output files.
 * `reorderFiles`
 	* interface: [`Boolean`](http://devdocs.io/javascript/global_objects/boolean)
 	* default: `true`
 	* Controls the order of source files contained by the output file: whether to keep the order in which source files have been encountered while processing dependencies, or to let the latter at the end of the list, as they were appended.

 ## Implemented methods

 ### `onBeforeOutputFileBuild`

+For each source file making this output file, the dependencies are processed.
+See section below to know about the dependencies processing of a single file.

+Once all dependencies have been processed, likely adding source files to the output file, the work is over.
+However, is `reorderFiles` is truthy, the list of source files is put in the order in which dependencies have been encountered during the whole process.

+#### Single dependency processing

+The dependencies processing is recursive, which means that as long as a file has dependencies, its dependencies will be looked for other dependencies.

-Anytime a circular dependency is found, an error is logged (using [`grunt.log.error`](http://gruntjs.com/api/grunt.log#grunt.log.error-grunt.verbose.error)), specifying the list of concerned dependencies, and the current dependency processing is stopped.
+During this lookup, circular dependencies are checked: any file that depends on a file which has already been processed is considered to have a circular dependency on the latter.
+If `noCircularDependencies` is truthy, anytime a circular dependency is found an error is logged using [`grunt.log.error`](http://gruntjs.com/api/grunt.log#grunt.log.error-grunt.verbose.error) specifying the list of concerned dependencies, and the current dependency processing is stopped.

+Already processed files are skipped to avoid useless computations.

+If a currently processed dependency is already associated to __another__ package __which has not yet been built__ and `checkPackagesOrder` is truthy, an error message will be logged using [`grunt.log.error`](http://gruntjs.com/api/grunt.log#grunt.log.error-grunt.verbose.error) to tell that a dependency file will be packaged after, and the current dependency processing is stopped.

+If the currently processed dependency is not part of any package yet but `addUnpackagedDependencies` is falsy, the current dependency processing is stopped.
+Additionally, if `unpackagedDependenciesError` is truthy, and error is logged using [`grunt.log.error`](http://gruntjs.com/api/grunt.log#grunt.log.error-grunt.verbose.error) specifying the unpackaged dependency.

+Finally, if everything went fine, the dependency is added to the package if it wasn't part of any other.